HTC One S: HTC One SC

-The HTC One SC is a variant of HTC One S that support both CDMA2000 and GSM networks simultaneously. it is currently available only in Mainland China, Indonesia, and Taiwan.
-It also has a variant that supports TD-SCDMA (HTC ONE ST) and a variant that support WCDMA (HTC ONE SU).Their hardwares are almost all the same.
-They all have 4.3 inch screen, 1 GB RAM, 4 GB ROM, 5 megapixel, and Android 4.0.
+The HTC One SC is a variant of the HTC One S that supports both CDMA2000 and GSM networks simultaneously.
+It is currently available only in Mainland China, Indonesia, and Taiwan.
+It also has a variant that supports TD-SCDMA (HTC ONE ST) and a variant that support WCDMA (HTC ONE SU).
+Their hardware is almost identical.
+They all have a 4.3-inch screen, 1 GB RAM, 4 GB ROM, 5 megapixels, and Android 4.0.

 Special Edition

-The One S Special Edition is a variant of the One S available only in Taiwan The scheduled release date for the UK and USA was March 2013.
+The One S Special Edition is a variant of the One S available only in Taiwan.
+The scheduled release date for the UK and the USA was March 2013.
 The Special Edition includes larger internal storage (64 GB, compared to 16 GB previously) and a white body; in all other respects it is identical to the standard Snapdragon S4-powered One S.

 Availability

 In the United States, T-Mobile is the exclusive carrier of the HTC One S.

 In Canada, Videotron Mobile indicated that the HTC One S is "coming soon".
-Mobilicity added the device to its lineup on September 7, 2012 at a price of $499.99 when activated at the time of purchase.
+Mobilicity added the device to its lineup on September 7, 2012, for $499.99, with activation at the time of purchase.
 Wind Mobile started selling the One S on September 11, 2012.
 As of November 2012, the phone is also available through Virgin Mobile at a price of $399.99.
-Rogers Wireless has also sold this device and it is also in the current Fido smartphone lineup.
+Rogers Wireless has also sold this device, and it is also in the current Fido smartphone lineup.